hyphacoop/laconic-testnets/docs/publish-webapp.md

 This page outlines the workflow for publishing a webapp through a Laconic chain.

 At a high level, the steps are:

 1. Publish a webapp to a public repo.
+2. [On-chain] Register an Authority.
-2. [On-chain] Register an Application Record.
+3. [On-chain] Register an Application Record.
-3. [On-chain] Register an Application Deployment Request.
+4. [On-chain] Register an Application Deployment Request.
-4. Set up Service Provider infrastructure.
+5. Set up Service Provider infrastructure.
-5. Deploy the app using the data from the deployment request.
+6. Deploy the app using the data from the deployment request.
-6. [On-chain] Register a DNS Record.
+7. [On-chain] Register a DNS Record.
-7. [On-chain] Register an Application Deployment Record.
+8. [On-chain] Register an Application Deployment Record.

 > A bond is required to register a record.
 Follow [this guide](./create-bond.md) to create a bond if you need one.